ZhiyanovAndrey/WpfApp16/README.md

+WpfApp16 - Animation of eyes.
-# WpfAnimation of ball.
+WpfApp16 Ball - Animation of ball.
 Start with acceleration, stop with slowdown.